 No cookware is perfect, and that includes Industry 5.
 Here are its main drawbacks:

 - It's heavier than All-Clad D5.
 Being about half a millimeter thicker is going to add weight and bulk.
-So if you want super lightweight cookware, Industry 5 is probably not the way to go (though we prefer D3 over D5).
+So if you want super lightweight cookware, All-Clad is the way to go (though we prefer D3 over D5).

 - The "shorter" warranty.
 Demeyere cookware has a 30 year warranty while All-Clad cookware has a lifetime warranty